 CAN I PREPARE LEMON HERB CHICKEN AHEAD OF TIME?

 Yes, please do!
 Since this Lemon Herb Chicken is made by marinating, time is required for the chicken to soak up all the flavors.
-Also, you can have a container of marinated and cooked chicken in the fridge for up to a week that you can warm up or serve cold on a salad, sandwich, wraps etc.
+Also, you can have a container of marinated and cooked chicken in the fridge for up to four days that you can warm up or serve cold on a salad, sandwich, wraps etc.